kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 A `PersistentVolume` can be in "filesystem" or "block" mode:

 - Filesystem: For KubeVirt to be able to consume the disk present on a PersistentVolume's filesystem, the disk must be named `disk.img` and be placed in the root path of the filesystem.
 Currently the disk is also required to be in raw format.
 	**Important:** The `disk.img` image file needs to be owned by the user-id `107` in order to avoid permission issues.
+	**Note:** If the `disk.img` image file has not been created manually before starting a VM then it will be created automatically with the `PersistentVolumeClaim` size.
+Since not every storage provisioner provides volumes with the exact usable amount of space as requested (e.g. due to filesystem overhead), KubeVirt tolerates up to 10% less available space.
+This can be configured with the
+	`pvc-tolerate-less-space-up-to-percent` value in the `kubevirt-config` ConfigMap.
 - Block: Use a block volume for consuming raw block devices.
 Note: you need to enable the BlockVolume feature gate.

-**Note:** If the `disk.img` image file has not been created manually before starting a VM then it will be created automatically with the `PersistentVolumeClaim` size.

 A simple example which attaches a `PersistentVolumeClaim` as a `disk` may look like this: